-The German program aims, by means of various methodological approaches to the study of another language, to foster critical thinking, expository writing skills, understanding of the diversity of culture(s), and the ability to respond creatively to the challenges posed by cultural difference in an increasingly global world.
-Course offerings are intended to serve both students with particular interests in German literature and literary theory and criticism, and those interested in studying German and German-speaking cultures from the perspective of communication arts, film, history, history of ideas, history of art and architecture, history of religion, institutions, linguistics, mass media, philosophy, politics, and urban anthropology and folklore.
+The program aims, by means of various methodological approaches to the study of foreign languages and cultures, to foster critical thinking, expository and analytical writing skills, understanding of the diversity of cultures, and the ability to respond creatively to the challenges posed by cultural difference in an increasingly global world.

-The German program aims, through the study of German language, culture, and literature, to foster:
+The Bi-College German Department aims, through the study of German language, culture, and literature, to foster:

-- the mastery of critical theories and methodologies, crucial for the analysis of cultural artifacts.
+- the mastery of critical theories and methodologies, crucial for the analysis of cultural artifacts and media

 A thorough knowledge of German is a goal for both major concentrations.
 The objective of our language instruction is to teach students communicative skills that enable them to function effectively in authentic conditions of language use and to speak and write in idiomatic German.
 A major component of all German courses is the examination of issues that underline the cosmopolitanism as well as the specificity and complexity of contemporary German culture.
 German majors can and are encouraged to take courses in interdisciplinary areas, such as comparative literature, film, gender and sexuality studies, growth and structure of cities, history, history of art, music, philosophy, and political science, where they read works of criticism in these areas in the original German.
 Courses relating to any aspect of German culture, history, and politics given in other departments can count toward requirements for the major or minor.